shengzesnail/AIV_MAOAC/README.md

 ## Training AIV

-In the comment prompt (Windows OS), go to the directory and run
+In the command prompt (Windows OS), go to the directory and run
 > AIV_training.exe

 The executable program will take a long time to complete the training, as this is run on CPUs.
 It will print the log and training loss, and create a .mat file in `HFMresults` folder after training.